d-otis/rate-your-landlord-express-api/README.md

 - after that use Sequelize :-)
 - refactor project structure to mirror node-pg documentation?
 - add extra hacky attrs to reviews JSON
-- set random image for landlord from UNSPLASH like RoR
 - hacky landlord rating and property updates when reviews are created
 - enforce strict consistency with underscore vs camelCase
 - better error logging for records not being found